CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/session-details/serverdetails.md

 ### UseSsl

-UseSsl is used to define whether or not the connection should be SSL-wrapped or not.
-Setting this to `false` does not necessarily mean that SSL will not be used, if the server supports the STARTTLS extension, SSL may still be used.
+UseSsl is used to define whether or not [SSL][] should be used.

+When using this data type with [Send Email Using SMTP Server Block][], the value of this property depends on the [Port][Port Property].
+For more information, see [Setting UseSsl for the Send Email Using SMTP Server block][].

 | | |
 |--------------------|---------------------------|